 The current forward positions held by MCC extend out until December 2003, however significant positions are held only until the end of the first quarter 2001.
 The chart below presents the most important contributors to the forward MTM profit; copper, nickel and aluminium.
 As can be seen there are large swings in value of copper in December 2000 which is substantially a trade with MGL.
 Aluminium, while an important part of the book does not have any significant MTM value, with physicals largely being hedged with LME trades.

-The value of the physicals book by time is also presented below, which shows the very short term nature of the book.
+The value of the physicals book by time is also presented below, which shows the very short-term nature of the book.

 Open position by period

-MGMCC’s strategy is to take positions within their limits.
+MGMCC’s strategy is to take positions which will be within preset limits.
 There is significant emphasis on time spreads, rather than outright positions.
 Again similar to MGL’s strategy, the company will be long before short.
 The most significant metals, aluminium and copper are presented below, where the cumulative position shows the long before short strategy.

 Valuation procedures